Database Normalization What is Normalization?

 History

-- Edgar F. Codd first proposed the process of normalization and what came to be known as the 1st normal form in his paper A Relational Model of Data for Large Shared Data Banks Codd stated:
+he process of normalization an d what came to be known as the 1st normal form in his paper A Relational Model of Data for Large Shared Data Banks Codd stated: - “There is, in fact, a very simple elimination procedure which we shall call normalization.
+Through decomposition nonsimple domains are replaced by ‘domains whose elements are atomic (nondecomposable) values.”

-What Happens without Normalization
+What Happens without

-- Information is stored redundantly wasting storage
+- Information is stored redundan

-- A non-normalized database can suffer from data anomalies:
+tly wasting storage - A non-normalized database can suffer from data anomalies:

-- Update (Modification) anomalies
+- Update (Modification) anomalie

 Anomalies example